This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - More irritable or fussy than usual

 - Sunken eyes or fontanels (soft spot on the top of the head)

 - Your baby vomits more than 2 times in 1 day or vomits more than 2 days in a row.

-- You have questions or concerns about pyloric stenosis, your baby's surgery, or his care.
+- You have questions or concerns about your baby's condition or care.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.